lanesealsapi/stories/README.md

 "In the Begining God said 'Let there be light',... and the light was good..." <-somewhere in the bible

 Whar did the rock say to the sun?
-Get a job ya filthy animal.... hahhahaha...
+Get a job ya big shiny orb thangl.... hahhahaha... jk